intermernet/ssws/README.md

 `-local` controls if the server is only listening on `localhost` (Set true or false, defaults to true)

-It requires a directory names `www` to be in the same directory that the program is launched from.
+It requires a directory named `www` to be in the same directory that the program is launched from.
+Your site structure should go into the `www` folder.

 ###Example usage:###